Do you need a student visa or a residence permit? Find out what applies to you!

 Once your residence permit (VVR) is ready, you’ll usually collect it at an IND office or the local Expat Centre.
 Inholland will let you know when and where to pick it up, so you don’t need to arrange this yourself.

 If you’re staying in the Netherlands for longer than four months, you must register with the municipality (BRP).
 This step is important because it officially records you as a resident and gives you access to services like healthcare and your BSN number.
-To register, you’ll need to bring your passport and your rental contract.
+Which is also necessary if you wish to work during your stay or for example opening a Dutch Bank account.
+To register at your municipality, you’ll need to bring your passport and your rental contract.
+If applicable, please also bring your study permit or approval letter from the Dutch immigration Service with you.
 Make sure to book an appointment well in advance, as waiting times at the municipality can sometimes be quite long.

 Health insurance is compulsory in the Netherlands.
 Your EHIC is usually enough, but if not, you must take out Dutch health insurance.